bholeynath1008/CS568-assignment/README.md

 #### 1.2.
 Increase Age Counter using State and Props <u>Array list Object Age Counter</u>

-* When you change state, if the state is object, you have to copy it.
+* When you change state, if the state is Object or Array, you have to copy it.
 Otherwise react will not know it was changed(when updating Age)

 file: App.js